Living Room Color Schemes:

 Midcentury modern interiors are a goldmine for living room painting and decorating ideas.
 Here's just one example of a cool yellow/white/charcoal living room.

-To make the look more 'vintage', find original fabrics of the period (e.g. Lucienne Day prints), mount them to display on the wall - or turn them into sofa cushions - and use them as a starting point for your living room painting ideas.
+To make the look more 'vintage', find original fabrics of the period (e.g. Lucienne Day prints), mount them to display on the wall - or turn them into sofa cushions - and use them as a starting point for your living room paint colors.

 The white floor tiles and simple white walls would also make a good background for fifties-style three-primary color schemes (red, yellow, blue).
 If you paint the walls off-white and choose slightly muddied, mellowed 'off-primary' colors, you will end up with a beautiful vintage look for your living room.